PapurikaAtMadKoube/Project3/README.md

 **Intro**

-This is a project that showcases the hometowns of some of Practicum's employees.
+This is a project that showcases the hometowns of some of Practicum's employees and students.

 **Figma**